 BIRDING IN RONDA AND GRAZALEMA

 PACE: As requested.
 In this tour we will travel from one spot to another.
 Around half of the time birding will be enjoyed from the vehicle.
 The walks are generally easy and short, but we are happy to include longer walks with outstanding scenery views on request.

-TIMING: This full day trip takes 8h including time spent traveling.
-A half-day trip takes 4h.
+TIMING: This full day trip takes 8,5 h including time spent traveling.
 We will agree a start time according to the time of the year, weather and your target birds.
-A winter tour can start at 9 or 10am whereas a summer tour can start even before sunrise!
-Note: during the summer months (June, July and August) the lenght of the trip is 6h.
+A winter tour can start at 9 am whereas a summer tour can start even before sunrise!

 WHAT IT IS INCLUDED

 - Local Bird guide fluent in English

 - Use of binoculars and scope

 WHAT IT IS EXCLUDED

 - 4 to 7 people: 300 €

 - The variety of habitats make this trip rewarding year round